scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 our strategy might increase productivity, reuse, and reproducibility.
 We then introduce available tools for the “recipe-based” creation of compute environments, attempting to demystify and provide a framework for thinking about *DevOps* tools (along with explaining what “DevOps” means!).
 These are somewhat widely used, but in an ad hoc manner.
 We proceed to provide a brief review of existing projects, and how they are using these technologies.
-In particular, we examine the success of [OSGeo-Live]_ in providing a standard environment for spatial data projects, both for script and software development, and for researcher evaluation of new tools.
+In particular, we examine the success of OSGeo-Live [OSGL]_ – a project that has managed to attract developers from many projects – in providing a standard environment for spatial data projects, both for script and software development, and for researcher evaluation of new tools.
-Given our thorough evaluation of a breadth of virtualization technologies and use-cases, we present our current strategy for constructing the Berkeley Common Environment [BCE]_, along with general recommendations for building environments for your own use-cases.
+Given our evaluation of a variety of technologies and use-cases, we present our current strategy for constructing the Berkeley Common Environment [BCE]_, along with general recommendations for building environments for your own use-cases.

 .. class:: keywords